Advertiser Disclosure

 It depends on the credit card issuer.
 Most credit card issuers report on a specific day each month, which could be before or after your due date.
 So, you want to reach out to your credit card issuer directly to confirm so you’ll know when to make your credit card payment(s) each month.
 If you pay everything before the end of the billing cycle, your credit score won’t get hurt, but your payment history can impact your score quicker if you repay the debt before the issuer reports to the credit bureaus.

 The best time to pay your credit card debt is right now.
+It’s a best practice to pay off your credit card debt as often as you can.
 But, looking beyond this simple answer, there is an optimal time to repay your credit card balance.

-Of course, you want to pay your credit card balance before the due date, if possible.
+Of course, if possible, you want to pay your credit card balance before the due date.
 But it’s equally important to keep the reporting date in mind, which is typically close to the statement closing date.
 If you miss the statement closing date but repay everything before the due date, it will take an extra month for that payment history to show up in your credit report.

 Falling behind on credit card payments could have severe consequences for your credit score.
 It is best not to carry a balance into the following billing cycle.
 But if you pay your statement balance in full each month, you won’t have to worry about fees, penalty APRs and adverse credit reporting.